jnaiman/is542_spring2020/README.md

 As of writing, this github repo is very much under development **and** this course is still being taught so things in the last few weeks are moving around.
 Check here for updates on the state of lectures.

- * Weeks 1-12 have been taught and code/lecture slides updated
+ * Weeks 1-12 have been taught and code/lecture slides updated for this semester
- * Week 1 is fully ported to Github
+ * Week 1-2 are fully ported to Github
- * Weeks 2-16 have no notebook files yet, only .R files and have not been "cleaned" for Github
+ * Weeks 3-16 have no notebook files yet, only .R files and have not been "cleaned" for Github

 ## How to use this repo